 For a glimpse of the lifetime of the Golden Age beneath the Vanderbilts, look no further than this historic great lady.
 The 1873 mansion, once owned by John Jacob Astor’s great-granddaughter, features prominently on the scenic National Recreation Trail overlooking Easton Bay.
-Each of the hotel’s 20 rooms has its own style, from the Greek Renaissance to the Regency and Louis XVI, but they’re all decorated with antique antiques like glass chandeliers, stone fireplaces, mahogany furniture and floors.
+Each of the hotel’s 20 rooms has its own style, from the Greek Renaissance to the Regency and Louis XVI, but they’re all decorated with antique antiques like glass chandeliers, stone fireplaces, mahogany furniture, and floors.
 Heated in bathrooms.
 Below is an equally elegant multi-course Cara menu inspired by New England flavors with a French twist.

-- Gurney Newport Resort and Marina
+Gurney Newport Resort and Marina

 A five-minute ferry ride across Narragansett Bay from downtown Newport will take you to the secluded Goat Island, home to the 1842 Newport Dock Lantern.
 It’s also home to the inspiring resort of Gurney.
-The marina and marina with 22 slides houses 257 spacious rooms with modern amenities (free Wi-Fi; business center and fitness center), which frequently lack the city’s historic hotels.
+The marina with 22 slides houses 257 spacious rooms with modern amenities (free Wi-Fi; business center and fitness center), which frequently lack the city’s historic hotels.
 Like its sister property in Montauk, NY, the hotel’s best amenities are the sole outdoor saltwater pool in Newport.
 The Terrace Lounge offers a trendy setting, but the entertainment manager also can arrange wine tastings and mixology classes, treatments at the Seawater Spa, or reservations at the famous Italian restaurant Scarpetta.

 Eco-warriors visiting Newport won’t find a far better place to remain than Forty 1 North, Rhode Island’s first LEED-certified hotel.
-All 28 rooms and cabins are equipped with eco-friendly amenities, from durable wood and compact LED fluorescent lights to all-natural toiletries, low-flow showers and recyclable quick-drying towels (even if you miss the yachts).
+All 28 rooms and cabins are equipped with eco-friendly amenities, from durable wood and compact LED fluorescent lights to all-natural toiletries, low-flow showers, and recyclable quick-drying towels (even if you miss the yachts).
 Gas docking at Forty-1 North Marina in Narragansett Bay.
-Even walkways round the building are paved with cement mixed with recycled glass and shells to attenuate the necessity for brand spanking new materials, while the gourmet restaurant with romantic lighting, has floor-to-ceiling patio doors designed to capture the ocean breeze.
+Even walkways around the building are paved with cement mixed with recycled glass and shells to attenuate the necessity for brand spanking new materials, while the gourmet restaurant with romantic lighting, has floor-to-ceiling patio doors designed to capture the ocean breeze.

 4 . the glamor